justinleetyler/justinleetyler.github.io/catalog.md

 939 CAU -- The birth of the gods and the orgins of agriculture / Jacques Cauvin; translated by Trevor Watkins. -- Cambridge University Press, 2000. -- on 1 external hard drive. -- Filename: 3368.pdf.

 781.67 CER -- Or Mabinogi / Cerdwen. -- [S.l.: s.n.], 1997. -- on 1 external hard drive. -- Title from Compact Disc.

-305 CHA -- Factors affecting the frequency and amount of social networking site use / Cha, Jiyoung. -- File name: (libary/9080.pdf) -- DBID 9080. -- IN First Monday. -- Vol. 15, no. 12.
-(Dec.
-2010)

 781.67 CHA -- Chant Gregorien: Liturgie Dominicaine. -- France: Jade, 2007. -- on 1 external hard drive.